 *Please note that reserve materials can only be renewed in person.

-The loan period for reserve materials is three hours unless otherwise specified by a professor.
+The loan period for reserve materials is three hours unless otherwise specified by a professor while Ready Reference is three days.
 Students must have their Banner ID number in order to check out reserve materials.
 Promptly returning reserve materials is extremely important so that other students may have access to the materials.

 Some reserve materials may be checked out overnight.
-These materials may be checked out one hour before closing and must be returned within one hour of the Library’s opening the next day.
-Exceptions: North Carolina Bar Exams and the last copy of a permanent reserve title do not circulate overnight.
+These materials may be checked out no earlier than one hour before closing and must be returned within one hour of the Library’s opening the next day.
+Exceptions: the last copy of a permanent reserve title do not circulate overnight.
+Evening students may check out a title overnight after their class lets out, which may be earlier than one hour before closing.
+These titles must be returned the next day.

 Faculty may place specific books and materials on reserve for individual courses.
 Please check your syllabus or with your professor to determine if the material is on “Reserve” or “Course Reserve”.
 Renewals for “Course Reserve” materials may be limited.